UCLComputerScience/pgta/phd.md

 retrospectively, by law.** Failure to present your RTW, or to apply through the proper channels will result in you not being paid.

-### Steps
+**All UCL CS Research Students are asked to contribute a minimum of 40 hours**.
 Teaching is an integral part of your training at UCL, as explained in your offer letter.
 You are expected to get involved and make things better for our Computer Scientists!

+### Steps

 Matching TAs and modules proceeds as follows: